Federal Maritime Commission: Definitions

 OTIs must be licensed by the FMC before they perform OTI services in the United States.
 Requirements for licensing are found at 46 CFR §§ 515.11-515.27.

 Duties

 The FMC regulations define duties with which OTIs must comply at 46 CFR §§ 515.31-515.34.

 Fees and compensation

 The FMC regulations set out certain rules regarding fees that freight forwarders may charge to their customers and compensation that freight forwarders may receive from carriers at 46 CFR §§ 515.41-515.91.

-List of former commissioners
+List of commissioners

 Responsibility for U.S. merchant shipping has been held by different federal agencies since 1917.
 For a history, see United States Shipping Board.